jamescookie/quartz-monitor/README.md

 ##Configuration

-There are various configuration options, all start with quartz.monitor:
+There are various configuration options, all start with `quartz.monitor`:

 ###layout